-If an employee is served with a subpoena requiring to serve as a witness he/she will be granted administrative leave by the CEO and Board Chairperson to attend the hearing/trial without loss of pay or threat of loss of pay or job.
+If an employee is served with a subpoena requiring him/her to serve as a witness as a result of his/her position with COWIB, that employee will be permitted time off to attend the hearing/trial without loss of pay or threat of loss of pay or job.
 Documentation of witness times and fees must be submitted to his/her immediate supervisor and/or the CEO.